Greetings Dear Readers,

 What does Traditional Chinese Medicine have to say?
 All things in the universe are Yin and Yang in a relative sense.
 It’s not that light is bad, it’s that darkness is also needed, we need a balance of both for health.
 What so often seen in our modern age is a deficiency of Yin.
 Yin encompasses many things such as the darkness, the feminine, quietness, coolness, that which is internal, rest, slowness, depth, creativity, mystery and fluidity (I will write more on these aspects of Yin in up-coming posts).
 There has been an emphasis in modern culture on all things Yang such as light, speed, sound, heat, external developments, activity, the superficial, the linear, the logical and the known world.
 This favouring of the Yang side of our natures creates physical and mental imbalances such as inflammatory conditions, racing thoughts, night sweating, insomnia, sensory overload, restlessness, anxiety, destabilization of the emotions, lack of faith, fear and loss of the internal core sense of self.

-For centuries there have been people who do long meditation retreats in dark caves in the Himalayas and others such as Jasmuheen who have organized and engaged in special “dark room retreats”.
+For centuries there have been people who do long meditation retreats in dark caves in the Himalayas and others who have engaged in special “dark room retreats”.
 What’s interesting to notice about listening to people who’ve gone through this process is they all have some experience of increased spiritual light.
 When the physical light is reduced people seem to get a powerful experience of their inner spiritual light, an interesting paradox to consider.

 Practical tips to benefit from more darkness: